Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 exception with an appropriate error message.
 See our

-code for examples of throwing an exception.
+CreateStatement code for examples of throwing an exception.

-classes as needed, as well as
+Review the Table and InsertRow classes as needed, as well as

-the Berkeley DB Database
+the Berkeley DB Database class.

 20 points

-command, your DBMS needs to be able to
+In order to execute a SELECT command, your DBMS needs to be able to

 iterate over the rows in one or more tables, and to access the values